How to Integrate Your Garage Door with Google Home, Amazon Alexa & Apple HomeKit in Australia product guide

 - Local processing (no cloud dependency) for faster response and greater privacy

-- Reduced reliance on manufacturer-specific apps and accounts
+- Less reliance on manufacturer-specific apps and accounts

 Until then, the iSmartGate Pro and Meross MSG100 remain the most practical cross-ecosystem solutions available in Australia.

-- Merlin myQ does not natively integrate with Google Home, Amazon Alexa, or Apple HomeKit in Australia — Australian homeowners wanting full ecosystem integration must use a universal retrofit controller such as the iSmartGate Pro, Meross MSG100, or Remootio 3.
+- Merlin myQ does not natively integrate with Google Home, Amazon Alexa, or Apple HomeKit in Australia.
+Homeowners wanting full ecosystem integration need a universal retrofit controller such as the iSmartGate Pro, Meross MSG100, or Remootio 3.

 - AS/NZS 60335.2.95 compliance requires monitored safety IR beams to be installed and connected before enabling any remote or unattended operation — including geofencing and voice-triggered automations.